RyanColl/COMP-3330-week3/README.md

 ### How It Works

 My app is simple and introduces the use of redux, but not in a way that is meaningful yet.
 Redux is a new topic, and I have implemented into some buttons the logic required to dispatch into state the name of the current course selected.
 I have provided a back button that returns to the list, and filters through the state and pulls the course out of state.
 I see that when state is changed in Redux, we may have to re-render a component to see it.
 I will leave that for another time.
 The react router dom handles requests from the url parameters.
 I made a courses array in state, sent it as props down to both list and item.
 I used <List /> to handle the ``` /list ``` url, and <Item /> to handle any parameter after the list url, like ``` /list/COMP-3330 ```.
 I use the parameter in item to filter through the courses array and grab the correct course.
 I then map the course into an ``` h1 ``` tag and a ``` span ``` tag.

+### Redux

-I have also added a state tracker on the page, you will see that the state matches the name of the course displayed.
+I have also added a state tracker on the page using Redux.
+You will see that the state matches the name of the course displayed.
 This is because I have included some logic inside of the onClick for the list:

 <pre><code>const linkPress = (course: string) => {
       store.dispatch(actions.addCourse(course));